YunPearce/Botwit/README.md

 :gato &add ['configure' [%botwit %configure] !>(['API-key' 'API-secret' ~])]
 ```

 ### API-key and API-secret are consumer keys, you can create them on twitter developer portal.
-Don't forget to grant in READ and WRITE permissions (in settings of your project).
+Don't forget to grant READ and WRITE permissions (in settings of your project).

 ## Commands